Genivia/ugrep/lzma/C/README.txt

 LZMA SDK by Igor Pavlov.

+Updated to LZMA SDK 26.02.
-Updated 23.01 to apply YOKOTA Hiroshi's patches: https://salsa.debian.org/debian/7zip/-/blob/master/debian/patches/0002-Disable-hardware-acceleration-support-on-armel.patch?ref_type=heads
+Previously updated to LZMA SDK 23.01 to apply YOKOTA Hiroshi's patches: https://salsa.debian.org/debian/7zip/-/blob/master/debian/patches/0002-Disable-hardware-acceleration-support-on-armel.patch?ref_type=heads

 Included in this directory is a new C API written for ugrep to simplify